Islamul-Hoque/Edu-Connect-client/README.md

-# eTuitionBD - Tuition Management Platform
+# EduConnect - Tuition Management Platform

 ## 📖 Project Overview

-**eTuitionBD** is a MERN stack powered role‑based tuition management platform.
+**EduConnect** is a MERN stack powered role‑based tuition management platform.
 It features three separate dashboards — **Student**, **Tutor**, and **Admin**.
 User login and registration are handled through **Firebase Authentication**, followed by **JWT authentication** and **role‑based access control** to provide tailored functionality for each user. **Stripe payment integration** and a **modern UI design** make this project even more powerful and user‑friendly.

 ---

 ## 🎯 Purpose

-The purpose of **eTuitionBD** is to build a comprehensive digital platform for managing tuition services.
+The purpose of **EduConnect** is to build a comprehensive digital platform for managing tuition services.
 It connects students seeking tuition, tutors offering teaching expertise, and admins supervising the system — all brought together in a secure, scalable, and user‑friendly environment.

 ---